TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 * runs/wokwi/reports/metrics.csv - a detailed summary report of the tool flow.
 It’s beyond the scope of this doc for now to explain it all.
 * runs/wokwi/reports/synthesis/1-synthesis.stat.rpt.strategy4 report of the standard cells used for your design.
 * runs/wokwi/results/final/ (just the most important described here)
-    * gds - the final GDS file that will be added to the TinyTapeout submission.
+    * gds - the final GDS file that will be added to the Tiny Tapeout submission.
     * lef - an abstract version of the GDS with less information, used for routing.
     * verilog - the gate level verilog of your design.